 Scope of consolidation and consolidation method

 Under the full consolidation method, the assets and liabilities, off-balance-sheet transactions, and income and expenses are all recorded in full.
 Capital is consolidated according to the purchase method.
 All material amounts receivable and payable, off-balance-sheet transactions, and income and expenses between consolidated companies are offset.
-Material intercompany profits are not generated and so intercompany profit elimination is ignored in the consolidation.
+Any material intercompany profits that are generated are eliminated in the consolidation.

 The closing date for the annual financial statements of all consolidated companies is 31 December.

 All business transactions that have been concluded by the balance sheet date are recorded on a same-day basis in the balance sheet and the income statement in accordance with the relevant valuation principles.
 Spot transactions that have been concluded but not yet settled are posted to the balance sheet on the trade date.